Little Nemo: Publication history

 In 1937, McCay's son Robert attempted to carry on his father's legacy by reviving Little Nemo.
 Comic book packager Harry "A" Chesler's syndicate announced a Sunday and daily Nemo strip, credited to "Winsor McCay, Jr." Robert also drew a comic-book version for Chesler called Nemo in Adventureland featuring grown-up versions of Nemo and the Princess.
 Neither project lasted long.
+Production continued on both after the syndicate was closed in 1938, being utilized in various comic books including Cocomalt Comics and Blue Ribbon, published by MLJ Publications (later Archie Publications).
+Chesler closed his shop (the first of several times) around 1940.
+Street & Smith ran Little Nemo in 1942 in Shadow Comics.
+In 1945, McCay was again with Chesler’s shop, producing Little Nemo in Adventureland for Red Seal and Punch Comics until 1947, when the shop closed down for the final time.

 In 1947, Robert and fabric salesman Irving Mendelsohn organized the McCay Feature Syndicate, Inc. to revive the original Nemo strip from McCay's original art, modified to fit the size of modern newspaper pages.
 This revival also did not last.
+The McCay-Richardson Syndicate distributed this version from approximately March to December 1947.

 In 1966, cartoonist Woody Gelman discovered the original artwork for many Little Nemo strips at a cartoon studio where McCay's son Bob had worked.
 In 1973, Gelman published a collection of Little Nemo strips in Italy.
 His collection of McCay originals is preserved at the Billy Ireland Cartoon Library & Museum at Ohio State University.

-In 2005, collector Peter Maresca did, with his Sunday Press Books, self-publish a 21 × 16 in volume of Nemo Sundays as Little Nemo in Slumberland: So Many Splendid Sundays!.
-The volume was large enough to reproduce the pages at the size they originally appeared in newspapers.
-Restoration work took Maresca five to twenty hours per page.
+In 2005, collector Peter Maresca self-published a 21 × 16 in volume of Nemo Sundays as Little Nemo in Slumberland: So Many Splendid Sundays! via his Sunday Press Books.
+The volume was large enough to reproduce the pages at their original size, as they appeared in newspapers.
+Restoration work took Maresca between five and twenty hours per page.
 A second volume, Little Nemo in Slumberland: Many More Splendid Sundays!, appeared in 2008.